venven16/HIPE_Experiment-4/README.md

 ### Intended Learning Outcomes:
 #### 1. To determine the functions and scripts required for data cleaning and visualization
-#### 2. Being able to use and utilize the many codes and functions in order to construct a Python application that will be utilized for data visualization and wrangling.
+#### 2. Being able to use and utilize the many codes and functions to construct a Python application that will be utilized for data visualization and wrangling.

 ### Instructions:
 #### - Download the ECE Board Exam 2 dataset found on this link: bit.ly/ECEBoardExamDataset and write a Python script/code in the Jupyter Notebook to do the given problems.
 You may submit your Jupyter notebook in the dedicated submission bin.